345235/project-1/README.md

 Finished ✅

 I am german so i first made the website in german but soon i will ad an english version

+I did a littel bit of vibe coding for the settings page so it looks now a bit differnt